 My makeup mantra is “there are no rules – only guidelines”.
 You can do whatever the heck you want, but I have some suggestions that will hopefully make it easier.

-For the Eyebrows: With really pale, cool hair, your best bet is to choose a grey taupe color that is maybe just a shade darker than your lavender hair.
+For the Eyebrows: With really pale, cool hair, your best bet is to choose a grey taupe color that is maybe just a shade darker than your purple hair.
 If you’ve chosen a warmer lilac shade, a taupe that leans toward red is the way to go.

 For the Eyes: In a similar fashion to crafting an outfit, the color wheel is once again your friend.
 Yellows and golds will seriously pop, while matching lavender and rose shades to your hair will be very soft.
 Going neutral is always safe, but if you want to look like a real makeup maven, a bold green smokey eye could be really stylish.

-For the Cheeks and Lips: Don’t be too matchy-matchy with your hair and lip or blush color, but do try to stick to the same undertone.
+For the Cheeks and Lips: Don’t be too matchy-matchy with your purple hair and lip or blush color, but do try to stick to the same undertone.
 If you’ve gone for a very cold lavender hair shade, a cooler lipstick will look better than an orangey red one.
 With warm lilac hair, since there is still a bit of blue undertone present, you could rock almost any shade of lipstick.

 How to Find the Perfect Stylist for Your Purple Hair